 God Isn’t American

-A lot of American Christians are mistaken that this country is supposed to be God’s kingdom on earth.
-We’ve grown up believing that “God, family, and country” is penned somewhere in the Bible, but it isn’t.
+American Christians are mistaken that this country is supposed to be God’s kingdom on earth.
+We’ve grown up believing that “God, family, and country” is penned somewhere in the Bible.
+It isn’t.
 God isn’t American.
 God is eternal.

-We can waive our American flag and fight to defend that which it stands for, but at our core, we are citizens of heaven first.
-We are called to a kingdom that is beyond the borders of these United States and we can never forget that.
+We can waive our American flag and fight to defend it, but we are citizens of heaven first.
+Our kingdom is beyond the borders of these United States and we can never lose sight of that.
 We have been given a freedom that can not be taken from us regardless of who’s in office, regardless of what’s on the news, and regardless of the opinions of popular culture.

 I love America and that which it stands for, but I don’t want to fall into the trap of believing that being “American” is being “Godly.”
 Righteousness and patriotism don’t always go hand-in-hand—one is eternal and the other is temporary.
 We must choose that which is eternal.